givemepower8/Phaser3Practices/docs/COC.md

 One of the issue is that Pekka attacks nearest buildings even under attach from long range buildings, they may go zigzag in the base to attack trash buildings so take lots damages from x-bows.

-#### Level 2 electro dragon
+#### TH 11 Level 2 electro dragon

-Don't use electro dragon on TH11 opponents with high air defence for 3 star.

 Electro dragon has 30 housing space, attack speed 3.5s, move speed: 12, range: 3 tiles

-TH12 with maximized camps can take 9 electro dragons and TH11 with maximized camps can take 8 electro dragons.
+TH11 only has 240 housing capacity with maximized camps can take 8 electro dragons.
+As you need balloons in the army so the setup is like 12 balloons and 6 electro dragons.

+TH12 has 280 housing capacity and the setup is usually 12 balloons and 7 electro dragons.

+Use level 2 electro dragon on TH11 opponents with high air defence and high level queen is hard for 3 stars but it can be a solid strategy to get 2 stars.

 The attack is strong when heroes are strong.
 Usually, king and queen will launch a kind of suicide attack on the 2 sides of the base, so to leave the path narrower so the dragons can move forward faster.
 Or heros can take out eager artillery and inferno tower and air defence.
-Grand warden will follow the dragons for his abilities support.
+Grand warden should be set to air mode and will follow the dragons for his abilities support.

-Clone spell if is done right.
+Clone spell can help if it is done right.

 Bat spell can help to take down one air defence.